 - You have a particularly small or particularly large room that will work best with a camera other than one of Highfive's plug and play options.

 To provide video conferencing in these situations, Highfive can provide you will an application, Highfive Flex, which will turn a Windows or Linux PC into a Highfive room to use with your account.
+Be sure to talk with your Highfive account manager to enable Flex for your organization.

 To create your own Highfive Flex room, you will need: